Prophecy-eip/Maths/ai/ai_model_building/README.md

-# PRophecy - AI model building
+# Prophecy - AI model building

 This folder contains the code needed to create artificial intelligence models.
 These models are intended to be trained on specific data whose schema will be documentated below.